ruseman/javatest/COMPILING.md

 Simply run `gradlew build`
 The executable jar, along with the source and javadoc jar, will be located in `build/libs`
 If that doesn't work, try following the [Mac instructions](COMPILING.md#Mac)

+###Notes
+The runnable jar will be located in `build/libs`, and will be named javatest-VERSION-exec.jar.
+None of the other jars are runnable.